kellpossible/blog/content/Adventures/23-EmpathyAndCriticism.rst

-If you've had a personal accident or a near miss you'd like to share, consider writing about it, and sharing it with your friends, and perhaps the world at large, besides helping yourself process what's happened, you never know how you may be helping to improve the experience of others in the outdoors.
+If you've had a personal accident or a near miss you'd like to share, consider writing about it, and sharing it with your friends, and perhaps the world at large.
+Besides helping yourself process what's happened, you never know how you may be helping to improve the experience of others in the outdoors.